pcordone/AccountingPattern/README.md

 # accounting-pattern

+## Description
 An implementation of Martin Fowlers accounting pattern https://www.martinfowler.com/eaaDev/AccountingNarrative.html.

-## Description
+I kept the entries in an Account object and also created a ChartOfAccounts object to store all accounts since that follows the domain structure of a typical accounting system.

 ## Installation